mkienzle/NSW-sea-garfish-stock-assessment/A_Bayesian_Approach.md

 ![alt text](https://github.com/mkienzle/NSW-sea-garfish-stock-assessment/blob/master/Script/Results/Graphics/Bayesian_SSB_distribution_in_2018-19.png)

 The trajectory of the stock along fishing effort (x-axis) and estimated Spawning Stock Biomass (y-axis) is shown on the Kobe plot below.
-At the beginning of the time series, in 2004/05, he stock received more fishing effort than sustainable (Emsy = 700 boat-days, vertical line): over-fishing was occuring on a stock already over-fished (SSB below SSBmsy).
-As fishing effort decreased and larger mesh size were introduce, over-fishing ceased and the stock recovered and ceased to be over-fished.
-In 2018/19 the NSW sea garfish fishery is not over-fished nor over-fishing is occuring.
+At the beginning of the time series, in 2004/05, the stock received more fishing effort than sustainable (Emsy = 700 boat-days, vertical line): over-fishing was occurring on a stock already over-fished (SSB below SSBmsy indicated by the horizontal line).
+As fishing effort decreased and larger mesh size were introduced, over-fishing ceased and the stock recovered and ceased to be over-fished.
+In 2018/19 the NSW sea garfish fishery is not over-fished nor over-fishing is occurring.

 ![alt text](https://github.com/mkienzle/NSW-sea-garfish-stock-assessment/blob/master/Script/Results/Graphics/Bayesian_Kobe_plot.png)